zhangmeng88/doris-zh-translation/en/docs/icd11mde2e.md

 ## ICD-11 Browser and coding tool

 ICD-11 offers in various languages a browser known as the "blue browser" for ICD-11 and a smart coding tool.
-They can be accessed at https://icd.who.int and enable users to search for diagnoses, index terms, concepts, anatomy, synonyms, or any other elements within the content of ICD-11.
+They can be accessed from ICD-11 homepage and enable users to search for diagnoses, index terms, concepts, anatomy, synonyms, or any other elements within the content of ICD-11.

  > For more information click [here](https://icd.who.int/browse11/l-m/en)

 ## WHO Digital Open Rule Integrated cause of death Selection DORIS tool

 DORIS tool is designed to assist in the automated selection of the underlying cause of death.
 This tool can be utilized both online and offline, accommodating free text and ICD-11 coded datasets.
 To enable processing by the software, the ICD mortality rules outlined in section  2.21 were transformed into a digital format, resulting in the ICD-11 digital mortality rulebase.
-For assistance in using the tool, please send an email to icd@who.int or alsokhnc@who.int.
+For assistance in using the tool, please send an email to icd@who.int.

  > For more information click [here](https://icd.who.int/doris)